osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

 ### Node session

-Because the code tries to connect to the running simulation server, launch Gazebo in a separate terminal (if it is not already running) and verify that the simulation is running (and Sim Time is increasing):
+Because the code tries to connect to the running simulation server, launch Gazebo-classic in a separate terminal (if it is not already running) and verify that the simulation is running (and Sim Time is increasing):

     gazebo